Alfa Romeo GT

-The Alfa Romeo GT (Type 937) is a coupe automobile that was produced by the Italian automaker Alfa Romeo between 2003 and 2010.
+The Alfa Romeo GT (Type 937) is a sports car that was produced by the Italian automaker Alfa Romeo between 2003 and 2010.
+It was the last production Alfa Romeo designed by Bertone.
 The GT was introduced in March 2003 at the Geneva Motor Show.
-Production commenced on 28 November 2003, the GT was built at the Pomigliano plant, alongside the 147 and 159.
+Production started on 28 November 2003 at the Pomigliano d'Arco plant, which the GT shared the assembly plant with the 147 and 159.
 A total of 80,832 units were produced.

 History

-The GT was based on Fiat C-platform (also used for the 156) with styling by Bertone.
+The GT was based on Fiat C-platform (also used for the 156, 147, Lancia Lybra, Fiat Bravo/Brava/Marea & Multipla) with styling by Bertone.
 Initially, Bertone insisted to assemble the car at their own plant but after refusal from Alfa Romeo's parent company Fiat, the GT was assembled at the Pomigliano plant instead.

-The bodywork is in a classic coupé style, but uses a hatchback two door style compared to the earlier coupés like GTV and some rivals such as the BMW 3 Series Coupé.
+The bodywork is in a classic coupé style, but uses a hatchback two door style compared to the earlier coupés like GTV.
 Combined with a full rear bench giving five seats (rather than a 2+2 layout) the GT was advertised as being a practical sports car.
-Most mechanicals were taken directly from the 156/147 using the same double wishbone front suspension and independent rear using MacPherson struts, parallel arms, and reaction rods with a small amount of passive rear steering.
+Most mechanicals were taken directly from the 156/147 using the same double wishbone front suspension and independent rear using MacPherson struts, parallel arms, and reaction rods.

-The interior is derived from the smaller 147 hatchback and shares many common parts: such as having the same dash layout, functions, the climate control system as well as having a similar electrical system.
+The interior is derived from the smaller 147 hatchback and shares many common parts: such as having the same dashboard layout, functions, the climate control system as well as having a similar electrical system.

 Some exterior parts are also shared with the 147 such as the bonnet, wing mirrors, and front wings (from the 147 GTA).
 The engine range included both the 1.8 TS and the 2.0 JTS petrol engines, a 1.9 MultiJet turbodiesel, and a top of the range 3.2 V6 petrol engine.
 Luggage capacity is 320 L which could be enlarged to 905 L with the rear seats folded.

 The GT was positioned as a sports car in Alfa Romeo's range, along with the Brera (which was based on the newer mid-size Alfa 159).
 In October 2006, Alfa Romeo introduced a 1.9 JTD Q2 version with a limited-slip differential, and also added a new trim level called Black Line.

 In 2008, the cloverleaf model was launched as a limited edition complete with new trim levels, lowered suspension, body kit, 18 inch alloy wheels and was only available in Black, Alfa Red, or Blue colours.
 The engines included the 1.8 L and 2.0 L petrol, as well as 1.9 L Multijet turbo diesel.
 Production of the cloverleaf ended on 16 June 2010.

 Specifications

-Standard features included power steering, a trip computer, air conditioning, dual climate control, airbags (including 'curtain' airbags) with internal passenger sensors to decide remotely which airbags to deploy, side mirror defrosters, and cruise control, plus options like reverse assist, seat warmers, leather interior, ten CD changer, satellite radio controls and windscreen sensors for automatic wiper activation.
+Standard features included power steering, a trip computer, dual-zone climate control, six airbags (including side curtain airbags) with internal passenger sensors to decide remotely which airbags to deploy, side mirror defrosters, and cruise control, plus options like reverse assist, heated seats, leather interior, ten CD changer, satellite navigation and windscreen sensors for automatic wiper activation.